 This dynamometer controller allows the user to control the dynamometer in several different modes: Manual, Speed, Torque, Road Load (RPM2) and Computer (remote) mode.
 Which of these modes to use depends on the specifics of your testing.
-For simple loading of an engine (ie. adding or reducing the load) the easiest mode is the Manual Control mode.
+For simple loading of a vehicle (ie. adding or reducing the load) the easiest mode is the Manual Control mode.
 For constant speed operation (Torque will vary) use the Speed Control mode.
 Road Load mode is commonly used to simulate the aerodynamic load a vehicle when operated on the road.
-Note that inertia/mass is not matched unless this dynamometer specifically has an inertial load.
+Note that inertia/mass is not matched unless the eddy disk has the same inertial as the target vehicle, however vehicle mass effects can be simulated in the Road Load mode.
 Computer control mode is used for automated testing, often in conjunction with the throttle control, which can also be operated remotely from the computer.